Local Dissipativity Analysis of Nonlinear Systems: Error bounds for function synthesis

 \subsection{LMI Error Bounds}

-A positive definite error bound matrix is developed for an \ac{lmi} constraint applied to an $n-$simplex.
-Enforcing the \ac{lmi} constraint plus its error bound on the vertex points of an $n$-simplex ($\sigma=\co\{x_j\}_{j=0}^n$) implies that the \ac{lmi} holds for all points within that simplex ($x \in \sigma$).
-While \cite{giesl2012construction} established \lemref \ref{lem:lemma_eq_bound} as a general error bound for $\mathcal{C}^2$ vector-valued functions, it does not translate automatically to an \ac{lmi} that contains $\mathcal{C}^2$ vector-valued functions because the structure of an \ac{lmi} affects its definiteness.
+A positive definite error bound matrix is developed for a \ac{mi} constraint applied to an $n-$simplex.
+Enforcing the \ac{mi} constraint plus its error bound on the vertex points of an $n$-simplex ($\sigma=\co\{x_j\}_{j=0}^n$) implies that the \ac{mi} holds for all points within that simplex ($x \in \sigma$).
+While \cite{giesl2012construction} established \lemref \ref{lem:lemma_eq_bound} as a general error bound for $\mathcal{C}^2$ vector-valued functions, it does not translate automatically to a \ac{mi} that contains $\mathcal{C}^2$ vector-valued functions because the structure of a \ac{mi} affects its definiteness.
 This factor is considered in the following theorem.

 \begin{thm} Consider

 where $x \vecdim{n},$ $\phi:\map{n}{},$ $\zeta:\map{n}{m},$ $\phi,\zeta \in \mathcal{C}^2.$ Let $\sigma \defeq \co\{x_j\}_{j=0}^n$ be an n-simplex in $\mathbb{R}^n.$ If $x = \sum_{j=0}^n\lambda_jx_j \in \sigma,$ then